Position: GRANTS MANAGER

-- Must be comfortable with the suite of Microsoft Office applications (Excel fluency required)
+- Proficient with the suite of Microsoft Office applications (Excel fluency required)

 - Preference for familiarity with Federal grants and with Grants.gov, ASAP, and System for Award Management (SAM), etc.

-- Able to perform in a variety of environments and diverse social settings.
+- Ability to perform in a variety of environments and diverse social settings

-- Able to initiate contact with persons not known, in person and by phone;
+- Ability to initiate contact with persons not known, in person and by phone

-- Able to occasionally travel throughout the state and accommodate a work schedule that will include occasional evening and weekend commitments;
+- Ability to occasionally travel throughout the state and accommodate a work schedule that will include occasional evening and weekend commitments

-- Able to take the initiative; be self-motivated; able to work independently as well as in a team; work well under pressure; be a creative thinker and; be a good problem solver;
+- Ability to take initiative, be self-motivated, work independently as well as in a team, work well under pressure, be a creative thinker and, be a good problem solver

 - Open and honest – must enjoy working with people!